As a real estate investor, one of the biggest REI Mistakes you can make is not performing a solid market analysis.

 While you can easily get all of these stats from one source or another, I recommend pulling data from multiple sources.
 That way, you’ll avoid any kind of bias in the process.

-Here are just a few sources to help you start:
+Here are just a few official sources to help you start: